Conditions › Post-Surgical Rehab › Post-Op Hip

 Hip Surgery Rehabilitation

-Hip surgery rehabilitation focuses on restoring mobility, strength, and functional independence after procedures including total hip replacement (anterior or posterior approach), hip arthroscopy, labral repair, and hip resurfacing.
+Hip surgery rehabilitation focuses on restoring mobility, strength, and functional independence after procedures including total hip replacement, hip arthroscopy, labral repair, and hip resurfacing.
+The quality of your post-operative rehabilitation plays a major role in determining how well and how quickly you return to your normal activities.

 Our Post-Op Hip Program